Fishing in the Ocean

-If the waves drive your kayak to a fixed position that’s parallel to the shoreline (a.k.a. ‘broaching’), and your kayak happens to be a regular one (I.E. sit-in or SOT), then you’re broached, and your best bet is to try to get out of your kayak without capsizing it, and depending on what your plans are, either drag it out to the beach, or drag it in the water so it would face the ocean.
-But if you’re lucky enough to be in a W kayak, you’re not broached, since you can slide to the front of the cockpit, thus lowering the bow and making the stern go up.
+If the waves drive your kayak to a fixed position that’s parallel to the shoreline (a.k.a. ‘broaching’), and your kayak happens to be a regular one (I.E. sit-in or SOT), you’re “broached”, and your best bet is to try to get out of your kayak without capsizing it, and depending on what your plans are, either drag it out to the beach, or drag it in the water so it would face the ocean.
+But if you’re lucky enough to be in a Wavewalk 700 kayak or S4 microskiff, you’re not effectively broached, since you can always slide to the front of the cockpit, thus lowering the bow and making the stern go up – The bow will act as a pivot while the waves hit the stern and make your kayak face the ocean again.
+When this happens, you can swiftly reposition yourself at the back of the cockpit, and paddle out to the ocean, and start the motor, if you have one.

 The reason why you want to do it from the cockpit’s rear is that it would make it easier for you to go over the incoming waves instead of having to go through them.

-When this is done, you go back to paddling forward from a position in the middle of the cockpit, and most importantly: in the Riding position.
+When you’re solo paddling forward, you should do it from a position in the middle of the cockpit, and most importantly: in the Riding position.

 If you need to go pass big incoming waves, you should ride the saddle from the back of the cockpit.
-This makes your kayak’s bow go up, so you can go over the wave crests rather than have to go through them.
+This makes your Wavewalk’s bow go up, so you can go over the wave crests rather than have to go through them.

 How to cope with lateral (side) waves?

 Lateral waves can be a big problem if you’re paddling a sit-in or a SOT kayak, but if you’re paddling or driving a Wavewalk kayak they can be a source of fun – You just let the side waves roll under you.

 Tip: You should practice with your Wavewalk kayak in smaller waves before you tackle bigger ones.